"Good advising may be

 A survey of the normal processes of communication and of the disorders associated with parameters of communication (i.e., articulation, language, voice, fluency, and audition).
 The course will also include an overview of the professional aspects of speech-language pathology and audiology.
 Corequisites: CMSD 290 & CMSD 362

-CMST 131 (GE Area A1) - Speech Communication Fundamentals - 3 units - FS
+CMST 131 (GE Area 1C) - Speech Communication Fundamentals - 3 units - FS

 Effective oral communication.
 Introduction to human communication theory.
 Practice in gathering, organizing, and presenting material in speeches to persuade, inform, and interest.

 This course examines communication in small group processes such as group development, group climate, leadership and roles, problem solving, and conflict.
-Participation in an in-class small group helps facilitate individual and group improvement.
+Student participate in a small group and practice gathering, organizing, and presenting research-based group speeches.

 Using both cognitive and experiential models, this course explores the relationships between gender and communication.
 Discussions focus on such topics as self-perceptions and images of men and women, language used by and about men and women, self-disclosure and self-assertion as communicative acts, gender differences in information processing and non-verbal communication, private and public contexts for gender communication, and gender communication in organizations.